-Head left following the spur trail up to Route 136.
-Head right utilizing a sidewalk across the bridge where you will pick up the paved trail on your right.
+Instead head left following the spur trail up to Route 136.
+Head right utilizing a wide shoulder (sidewalk available) across the bridge where you will pick up the paved trail on your right.
 This will take you back alongside the canal and underneath the Route 136 bridge where the stone-dust Erie Canalway Trail continues west along the northern side of the canal.
 Here the canal is more isolated.
-You pass by the Henpeck Park parking lot (Porto-potty & boat dock located here) before traveling underneath Route 158 at 48.4 miles.
-Pass by a boat dock and spur trail for GREECE CANAL PARK at 48.7 miles.
-Travel underneath Route 208 at 49.5 miles and Route 210 at 50.6 miles before passing by a canal Guard Gate.
-As you enter Spencerport you pass through Towpath Park, where the trail is paved, out Union St. Head right for a crosswalk and this will bring you to the Union Street parking lot at 52.1 miles.
-Map board located here.
+You pass by the Henpeck Park parking lot (Porto-potty & boat dock located here) before traveling underneath Route 158.
+Pass by a boat dock and spur trail for GREECE CANAL PARK at 276.8 miles.
+Travel underneath Route 208 and Route 210 at 278.7 miles before passing by a canal Guard Gate.
+As you enter Spencerport you pass through Towpath Park, where the trail is paved, out Union St. Head right for a crosswalk and this will bring you to the Union Street parking lot at 280.2 miles.
+Map Board located here.

 Note; From here you can check out the Spencerport Riverwalk.
 I've checked out this section.
 Cross the Union St bridge to downtown Spencerville.
 Look for a cement passageway on your left between two buildings.
 This leads to the paved Spencerport Riverwalk.
 Travel past a canal dock and the SPENCERPORT DEPOT & CANAL MUSEUM .
 The paved trail turns to stone-dust.
 This open trail continues east alongside the canal passing by picnic tables and a dock before turning south and ending after 1.1 miles.
 A parking lot is located near the dock and can be accessed off of Lyell Ave.

-Continuing along the paved Erie Canalway Trail after traveling underneath the Martha St bridge at 52.2 miles the trail reverts to stone-dust again.
-The trail now travels between the canal and Canal Rd, passing underneath Trimmer Rd and crossing Route 212 (crosswalk) at 55 miles.
-As you approach the Gallup Rd bridge at 56 miles the trail becomes paved for a short distance and isolated again as you lose Canal Rd.
-Travel underneath Route 260 at 57.4 miles and across Fayette St at 59.5 miles.
-Here the trail is brick lined in the town of Brockport.
-Cross over to the Main Street parking lot at 59.6 where you'll find a map board.
+Continuing along the paved Erie Canalway Trail after traveling underneath the Martha St bridge at 280.3 miles the trail reverts to stone-dust again.
+The trail now travels between the canal and Canal Rd, passing underneath Trimmer Rd and crossing Route 212 (crosswalk) at 283.1 miles.
+As you approach the Gallup Rd bridge at 284.1 miles the trail becomes paved for a short distance and isolated again as you lose Canal Rd.
+Travel underneath Route 260 at 285.5 miles and across Fayette St. Here the trail is brick lined in the town of Brockport.
+Cross over to the Main Street parking lot at 287.7 where you'll find a Map Board.
 Trail reverts to stone-dust.
-Travel underneath the Smith St bridge and across a small spillway before passing by another Guard Gate at 60.5 miles.
-Travel underneath Route 31 twice before coming to the Sans Souci Park parking lot at 62.8 miles where you'll find a map board, picnic pavilion and Porto-potty.
-Travel underneath Bennetts Corners Rd at 63.7 miles before coming to East Ave at 64.2 miles.
+Travel underneath the Smith St bridge and across a small spillway before passing by another Guard Gate at 288.6 miles.
+Travel underneath Route 31 twice before coming to the Sans Souci Park parking lot at 290.9 miles where you'll find a Map Board, picnic pavilion and Porto-potty.
+Travel underneath Bennetts Corners Rd before coming to East Ave at 292.3 miles in Holley.

-Continuing west along the stone-dust Erie Canalway Trail you travel underneath the Route 237 bridge at 64.9 miles, Route 54 at 65.7 miles and Groth Rd at 66.2 miles before crossing Route 24 in the town of Hulberton at 67.3 miles.
+Continuing west along the stone-dust Erie Canalway Trail you travel underneath the Route 237 bridge, Route 54 and Groth Rd before crossing Route 24 in the town of Hulberton at 295.4 miles.
 The trail briefly utilizes Canal Rd before continuing west alongside the canal.
-Travel underneath Route 387 at 68.7 miles, past the old Hindsburg bridge at 69.4 miles, underneath Route 64 at 69.9 miles, Route 11 bridge at 70.9 miles, Keitel Rd bridge at 71.6 miles, Butts Rd bridge at 72.5 miles and Brown St bridge at 73.1 miles before crossing Ingersoll St at 73.7 miles in Albion.
+Travel underneath Route 387, past the old Hindsburg bridge, underneath Route 64 & Route 11 bridge, Keitel Rd bridge, Butts Rd bridge and Brown St bridge before crossing Ingersoll St at 301.8 miles in Albion.
 The trail then utilizes a road out to Main St past which the trail returns to stone-dust.
-You travel underneath a steel bridge before passing by a Guard Gate at 75 miles.
-Travel underneath Route 86 before crossing Route 21 at 77.2 miles.
+You travel underneath a steel bridge before passing by a Guard Gate at 303.1 miles.
+Travel underneath Route 86 before crossing Route 21 at 305.3 miles.
 Here you'll need to continue straight along Eagle Harbor-Knowlesville Road where you'll pick up the trail next to a Parking lot.
-Travel underneath Allens Bridge Rd at 77.9 miles, Presbyterian Rd bridge at 78.5 miles and Route 10 at 80.3 miles where you pass through Knowlesville.
-At 81.8 miles The Culvert Rd passes below the trail and the canal through a tunnel.
+Travel underneath Allens Bridge Rd, Presbyterian Rd bridge and Route 10 at 308.4 miles where you pass through Knowlesville.
+At 309.8 miles you cross Culvert Rd, which travels through a tunnel underneath the Erie Canal.
 Built in 1823 it's the only road to travel underneath the Erie Canal.
-Travel underneath Beals Rd before coming to Bates Rd where you must travel up and across to an access road for a boat launch and parking lot at 83.5 miles.
+Travel underneath Beals Rd before coming to Bates Road where you must travel up and across to an access road for a boat launch and parking lot at 311.6 miles.
 Here you'll find another Guard Gate.
-You'll pass by the Horan Road parking lot at 84.1 miles before traveling underneath Horan Rd, past a map board and coming to a cement causeway in Medina at 84.4 miles.
+You'll pass by the Horan Road parking lot before traveling underneath Horan Rd, past a Map Board and coming to a cement causeway in Medina at 312.5 miles.
 Here the rough cement trail takes you across then above Old Orchard Creek.
 If you look right you can see the Medina Falls.
 Spillway into the creek located across the canal.
-Travel underneath the Glenwood Ave bridge before passing by a giant apple sculpture and crossing Prospect Ave at 85 miles where you'll find a parking lot.
+Travel underneath the Glenwood Ave bridge before passing by a giant apple sculpture and crossing Prospect Ave at 313.1 miles where you'll find a parking lot.

 Continuing west you'll pass by the small Prospect Ave parking lot before rejoining the stone-dust Erie Canalway Trail.
-Travel underneath the Marshall Rd bridge at 86.6 miles, passing by a Guard Gate at 88.2 miles and coming to Front St where you briefly share the road out to Main St in Middleport at 89.7 miles.
-Cross Main St and continue along the canal traveling underneath the Carmen Rd bridge at 90.5 miles, the Root Rd bridge at 93.4 miles and crossing a sluiceway over East Branch 18 Mile Creek at 94.3 miles.
-After passing by a Guard Gate you cross Route 103 in Gasport at 95.1 miles.
-Small parking lot and map board located here.
-Travel underneath the Orangeport Rd bridge at 96.1 miles and N Canal Rd bridge at 98 miles before passing by the N Canal Road parking lot and traveling underneath the Day Rd bridge at 98.9 miles.
-You pass by a second North Canal Road parking lot (map board) before traveling underneath the Cold Springs Rd bridge at 99.9 miles.
+Travel underneath the Marshall Rd bridge, passing by a Guard Gate and coming to Front St where you briefly share the road out to Main St in Middleport at 317.8 miles.
+Cross Main St and continue along the canal traveling underneath the Carmen Rd bridge, Root Rd bridge and crossing a sluiceway over East Branch 18 Mile Creek at 322.4 miles.
+After passing by a Guard Gate you cross Route 103 in Gasport at 232.2 miles.
+Small parking lot and Map Board located here.
+Travel underneath the Orangeport Rd bridge and North Canal Rd bridge before passing by the 1st North Canal Road parking lot and traveling underneath Day Rd bridge at 327 miles.
+You pass by a 2nd North Canal Road parking lot (Map Board) before traveling underneath the Cold Springs Rd bridge at 328 miles.

-Note: From here you may complete a nice loop up to Lockport, then back along the southern side of the canal returning to the North Canal Road parking lot.
+*Note; From here you may complete a nice Loop up to Lockport, then back along the southern side of the Erie Canal returning back to the 2nd North Canal Road parking lot.

-The Erie Canalway Trail travels up alongside the old Flight of Five Locks with lots of informational signs and a small museum located between the two locks before bringing you to Canal St.
+The Erie Canalway Trail travels up alongside the old Flight of Five Locks with lots of informational signs, sculptures and a small museum located between the two Lock systems before bringing you to Canal St.

 Note; If you head right between the two stone buildings and look across the parking lot you'll spot an 1843 stone canal building which now hosts the ERIE CANAL DISCOVERY CENTER .

 Follow Canal St out to the junction of Cottage, Church and Niagara Streets at 330 miles.
 This is the location of the Lockport Gateway (I'm not sure what that entails).

-Note; An on-road detour is required to access the next paved section of the Erie Canalway Trail from the junction of State Rd & Stevens St.
+Note; An 0.8 mile on-road detour is required to access the next paved section of the Erie Canalway Trail.

-Travel straight along Niagara St (Bike Sharrows) for 0.3 miles and turn left down Prospect St where you'll find a Bike Lane.
-Turn left when you come to Stevens St and cross over the Erie Canal via a Bike Lane or a sidewalk.
-This brings you to State St where you'll pick up the paved Erie Canalway Trail after 0.8 miles.
-The trail travels south along State St bringing you to the State Street parking lot at 102.8 miles.
-Map board located here.
+Travel straight along Niagara St (BIKE SHARROWS) for 0.3 miles and turn left down Prospect St where you'll find a BIKE LANE.
+Turn left when you come to Stevens St and cross over the Erie Canal via a BIKE LANE.
+This brings you to State St where you'll pick up the paved Erie Canalway Trail at 330.8 miles.
+The trail travels south along State St bringing you to the State Street parking lot at 330.9 miles.
+Map Board located here.
 The trail travels south between State St and the canal along an open corridor.
-The canal is mostly obscured.
-You cross State Rd and Route 93 at 103.9 mile (Crosswalk; Caution high speed traffic) before crossing Robinson Rd.
+The Erie Canal is mostly obscured.
+You cross State Rd and Route 93 at 332 mile (Crosswalk; Caution high speed traffic) before crossing Robinson Rd.